CryptosOdysseus/AALE-Contributions/DRAFT-wrapup-previous-3-sessions .md

--G- Next Steps
+**-G- OTHER POINTS XXXXXX TO BE UPDATED WITH SALIWENTS POINTS XXXXX

+**-H- Next Steps XXXXXX TO BE UPDATED WITH SALIWENTS POINTS XXXXX**

 This is the 2nd iteration of 3rd cycle, an immediate next step in coming week(s) would be a 3rd iteration that refine things done here (also a 1-pager executive summary can be drawn from content structure), follow-up on previous cycles working topics, and introduce new elements.

-G-1: Further consolidating the Agency Law analysis with the Publishing DAO case: work-in-progress
+H-1: Further consolidating the Agency Law analysis with the Publishing DAO case: work-in-progress

-G-2: Transitioning to Contract Law analysis
+H-2: Transitioning to Contract Law analysis

 We’ve started to scan the Contract Law Restatement (2nd) provided by Dazza-thanks, plotting the optimal way to hack through it, smack it with a matrix to boil it down to an essential check-list that matters for our permutation legal outcomes analysis conventional ecosystem vs AALE/DAO.

-G-3: Getting closer to pre-Fall objectives as mentioned in HackMD Working Topics
+H-3: Getting closer to pre-Fall objectives as mentioned in HackMD Working Topics

 In the previous cycle memo, we came up with a table that starts to address questions around Working Topics, so we continue to tweak it in light of new lessons learned in this cycle with the Publishing DAO.
 We’ll see where that leads us for a possible update in next iteration.

-G-4: Starting retro-planning of next steps with Indian Summer & Wintery Fall deliverables
+H-4: Starting retro-planning of next steps with Indian Summer & Wintery Fall deliverables

 Not for us to decide, but the idea is to start thinking about AALE challenge deliverable timelines, might still be a bit premature, so just in case.